DRIVER'S LICENSE SUSPENDED BECAUSE OF DUI CONVICTION

 GETTING A RESTRICTED LICENSE FOLLOWING DUI SUSPENSION

 You may be eligible to obtain a restricted driver's license before the full suspension period ends.
 For example, a driver who has received a 2nd offense DUI conviction will have their license suspended for two years.
 However, after 90 days of the suspension period is completed, he/she can to to the DMV and apply for a restricted driver's license.
+Similarly, a driver who has received a 1st offense DUI conviction will have their license suspended for for 6 months and can apply for a restricted license after 30 days.
 The driver must pay a re-issue fee, file proof of enrollment in the SB38 (18 month) alcohol program, an SR22 (proof of insurance), and proof of installation of an ignition interlock device.

 DRIVING ON DUI SUSPENDED LICENSE IS A CRIMINAL MATTER

 Vehicle Code Section 14601.2(a) is a misdemeanor criminal offense, not a traffic infraction.
 If your driver's license was suspended due to a DUI court conviction you will be charged with this offense if you are caught driving a motor vehicle.
 Conviction for a violation of VC 14601.2(a) carries a minimum jail sentence of 10 days in county jail.
 If this is your 2nd offense within 5 years you will be sentenced to a minimum of 30 days.
 You will also be ordered to install an ignition interlock device (IID) for up to 3 years.

 OTHER REASONS FOR LICENSE SUSPENSION